SkowyrnyMG/mateuszgruzla.pl/README.md

 Technologies used to create this project: GatsbyJS, React, StyledComponents, GSAP3, Netlify + NetlifyCMS Forms are handled with Formik - not so complicated library, but I think it's enough to create decent validated forms.

-For newsletter I've used MailChimp.
+Newsletter is handled by MailChimp.

 ## Blog